Illarion-eV/Illarion-Lua/source/includes/entrypoints/_longtimeeffects.md

 After adding an LTE to the database, you can add it to a character, e.g. inside an item script.
 How the effect works has to be defined in its script.
 Every time the LTE is called, the entry point `callEffect` is invoked.
 There you can change the character's attributes etc. Note that you should always save any changes of fixed attributes in LTE variables, so you can restore everything when the LTE ends.
-When a character logs out, all its variables are saved.
-When it logs in again, the `loadEffect` is invoked.
-Any temporary changes of attributes will be lost on logout, so here you can read the values you have saved and perform the changes again.
+When a character logs out, all LTE variables are saved.
+When it logs in again, the entry point `loadEffect` is invoked.
+Any temporary changes of attributes will be lost on logout, so here you can read the values you have saved and perform those changes again.

 > SQL